christiancho/perihelion/README.md

 ## Bonus Features

 A physics game like Perihelion naturally has the potential to handle complex physics through the presence of multiple objects.
 I envision the game to:
-1. Handle several other `Celestial` child classes like `Asteroid`
+1. Handle several other `Celestial` child classes like `Asteroid`s
 2. Give players options to upgrade their `Ship`
-3. Render elements in 3D using a library like `Babylon.js`
+3. Render elements in 3D using a library like `Babylon.js` and potentially create a first-person view of the ship when it launches.